The 3D Lyman-$\alpha$ Forest Power Spectrum from eBOSS DR16: Theory Power Spectrum Modeling

 which decomposes the power spectrum into a smooth (no BAO feature) and a peak (isolating the BAO feature) component.
 This description includes a correction for the non-linear broadening of the BAO peak denoted by $\Sigma_{\parallel}/\Sigma_{\perp} = 1+f$ where $f$ is the (linear) growth rate \citep[see, e.g.,~][]{Eisenstein2007}.
+Analogously to \citetalias{dMdB:2020}, we set the smoothing parameters to $\Sigma_{\perp}=3.26 \hinvMpc$ and $\Sigma_{\perp}=6.42\hinvMpc$ for a growth rate of $f\approx 0.97$.

+Contaminants in the \Lya forest, such as absorption by metals and correlations due to the sky-subtraction procedure of the eBOSS data pipeline, are modeled as additive terms in the \Lya auto-correlation function \citepalias[see Sec.
+4 in][for a detailed discussion]{dMdB:2020}.
+The computation of comoving separations is based on the (erroneous) assumption that all absorption stems solely from the \hi \Lya transition.
+Transitions from other elements (\eg silicon and carbon often denoted as metals) contribute to the measured \Lya forest fluctuations as well.
+Thus, the measured absorption at a given wavelength is a mixture of absorption at different redshifts (from different transitions).
+For each pair of possible transitions the offset between the true and assumed redshift is computed.
+The resulting re-mapping matrix between the true and assumed comoving separation is called the metal matrix, see, \eg,~\cite{Blomqvist_2018}, \citetalias{dMdB:2020}, relating the measured to the `true' summary statistic in configuration space, \eg~the correlation function.

 To estimate the window-convolved power spectra, we will require the correlation function multipoles: these are defined as an angular integral over the full correlation function $\xi$,

 As described below, these will then be used to compute the mode mixing introduced by the window matrix in Eq.~\eqref{eq:PWell}, allowing accurate comparison of theory and data.